daormar/debasher/doc/design_doc_resident.md

   checkpoint and keeps running (the name of the operation, as in `start_snapshot`).
 In the literature the word also names what such a round records, the node states together with the channel states; here that result is the consistent cut.
-A **halt** (parada ordenada) is a round with `halt` true: each node stops after saving its checkpoint, and the program is resumed later by relaunching every node, which loads it.
+A **halt** (parada ordenada) is a round with `halt` true;
+  since 2026-09-22 it behaves exactly like a snapshot at the node itself (the node keeps running after saving its checkpoint), and only writes its own **halted marker** on top of that (see below).
+What actually stops the node, and later resumes the program by relaunching every node, is a **stop signal** (see below), decided entirely outside the barrier protocol.
+Before that date a halt stopped the node itself as soon as its round closed, which is what the Contract's G2 gap (see "Conformance status") was about.
+- **halted marker** (marca de halted): the file `halted` that a node writes in its own `execdir` (atomically, like a checkpoint, but never schema-versioned or pruned) when a halt round closes, holding that round's epoch as plain text.
+Read by nothing inside the node itself (in memory, `_halted` already keeps the same incarnation from opening another round, see "State variables, at a glance"); it exists only for an external actor with no other view of the node's state, such as the tool a stop signal comes from, to notice that this incarnation has nothing further to send and it is safe to stop it.
+- **stop signal**: `SIGTERM`, sent to a node's whole process group (the same group `debasher_stop` already reaches with `SIGKILL`, see `debasher::_stop_pid`), which is what actually ends a node's `run()` (`_stop_requested`, set by the handler `run()` installs, `_on_stop_signal`).
+  Unlike a halt closing its round, receiving one is not conditional on
+  anything: a node that never halted stops on one just the same.
+Nothing in `FBPProcess` decides when to send it: that is external, by design (see "Conformance status"), typically once every node's halted marker exists.
 - **in transit** (en tránsito): a `DATA` message sent before its sender captured its state and received after its receiver captured its own.
 - **channel state** (estado de canal): `channel_state`, the copy that a node